 Alternate names: kasa obake, karakasa obake

-APPEARANCE: These silly-looking yokai are transformations of Chinese-style oiled-paper umbrellas.
-They have either one or two legs (upon which they hop around wildly), a single large eye, and a long, protruding tongue.
+Appearance: These silly looking yōkai are transformations of Chinese-style oiled-paper umbrellas.
+They have a single large eye, a long, protruding tongue, and either one or two legs upon which they hop around wildly.

-BEHAVIOR: The karakasa kozō is not particularly fearsome as far as yokai go.
-Its favorite method of surprising humans is to sneak up on them and then deliver a large, oily lick with its enormous tongue, although this is often traumatic enough.
-Caution is advised, however, as there are other umbrella tsukumogami which are dangerous to humans, and care should be taken not to confuse them with this more playful spirit.
+Behavior: Karakasa kozō are not particularly fearsome as far as yōkai go.
+Their favorite method of surprising humans is to sneak up on them and deliver a large, oily lick with their enormous tongues—which may be traumatic even though it isn’t dangerous.
+Caution is advised, however.
+There are other umbrella tsukumogami which are dangerous to humans, and care should be taken not to confuse them with this more playful spirit.